stolostron/rhacm-docs/README.md

 ### Manual deployment to GitHub Pages

-Run the deploy script from the root directory of your repository:
+Run the following script from the root directory of your repository:
 ```bash
 $ ./bin/deploy
 ```